adrianzartis/agent-boilerplate/README.md

 `FollowupOutput` model shows how to use `Literal` to constrain values returned by the language model.
 FastAPI routers for each agent are defined in their respective `router.py` modules and are collected by `src/agent.py`.
-The application entry point in `src/main.py` simply mounts these routers and adds some basic middleware.
+The application entry point in `src/main.py` simply mounts these routers, configures basic logging, and adds some basic middleware.

+## Logging

+Running the server creates an `app.log` file in the project root.
+The file is overwritten on each start and contains debug information including the prompts sent to the LLMs and their structured responses.

 ## Extending